seantorres/ADS503_FinalProject_AirQuality/README.md

 ## Objectives
 - Analyze and Preprocess Data
-- Measuring the  best Air Quality within Shunyi District
+- Measure for the best Air Quality variables within Shunyi District
 - Models to use Random Forest,Elasticnet, OLS, and PLS

 ## Data Sources